nickchan01/nickchan01/README.md

-# Hi there, I'm Nicholas Chan! 👋
+# Hi there, I'm Nicholas! 👋

 Welcome to my GitHub profile!
 I’m a **Computer Science (Honours)** student at Taylor’s University, passionate about **AI, machine learning, cybersecurity, and front-end development**.
 As the Co-Founder of **TalentSprout**, I’m dedicated to building innovative solutions that leverage technology to solve real-world problems.